 As the parent of a recovering heroin addict, I also wanted to know about his experience dealing with addiction as a police officer.
 He was kind enough to put himself out there to talk about both subjects.
 You will find Ryan brutally honest and open about both topics.

 A two-part series

 Like many who choose to become a police officer, Ryan has a family.
-Ryan, other first responders and those in the military willingly put themselves into danger to keep their communities safe.
-Before turning things over to Ryan, I first want to personally thank him for his service to the greater good.
-And for his wife and children for allowing him to do so.
+Ryan, other first responders, and those in the military willingly put themselves into danger to keep their communities safe.
+Before turning things over to Ryan, I first want to thank him for his service to the greater good personally.
+And for his wife and children to allow him to do so.

 With that, meet Ryan.

 My name is Ryan, and I live in Arizona.
 I am married and have three children, all under the age of 10.
 I have a few major passions in my life and am stubborn to a fault – just ask my wife.

 My primary income for the past 15 years comes from my career in law enforcement.
 I wanted to be a police officer throughout high school and geared my life for that career.
 I stayed out of trouble, “mostly” and avoided some of the more sketchy parties because I didn't want to jeopardize my future career.